 Q. Is there a new deadline for when APCMs must have taken place by?

-A. APCM/APMs for this year need to take place by 31 October 2020.
+A. APCM/APMs for this year are back to normal (post Covid-19 pandemic) so need to take place by 31 May 2022.

 Q. Considering the Covid19 pandemic, does this year’s APCM have to be a face-to-face meeting?